aristanetworks/anta/docs/cli/overview.md

 ## ANTA parameters

-Some parameters are globally required and can be pass to anta via cli or via ENV VAR:
+Some parameters are globally required and can be passed to anta via cli or via ENV VAR:

 ```bash
 $ anta --username tom --password arista123 --inventory inventory.yml <anta cli>